Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/data/recipes.md

 Creation of custom recipes is done through the [ObjectManager](xref:JotunnLib.Managers.ObjectManager) singleton class.

 ## Usage
-To create a new recipe, you must first add a handler for the [ObjectLoad](xref:JotunnLib.Managers.ObjectManager.ObjectLoad) event
+To create a new recipe, you must first add a handler for the [ObjectRegister](xref:JotunnLib.Managers.ObjectManager.ObjectRegister) event

 ```cs
 private void Awake()